paquettm/420-302-VA_A25/README.md

 November 26: Published [HOW-TO: MQTT to SMS Relay Service](LABS/HOWTO_MQTT_to_SMS_Relay_Service.md) for information purposes.
 If you were to use this program, consider building a service file and enabling it to provide these services on bootup.

+November 27: Published [HOW-TO: Raspberry Pi SSH and VNC Setup and Use](LABS/HOWTO_Raspberry_Pi_SSH_and_VNC_Setup_and_Use.md) to show how to set up a connection from your laptop to your Raspberry Pi avoiding the need for extra keyboard, mouse and screen.

 - Class 13 (December 1): Project debugging lab

 - Class 14 (December 8): Project presentations